 The themes of the larp

-Gothic plays with the following themes: Confusion over what is real or unreal; What dreams and nightmares can do to and with the imagination; Magic and the occult with particular reference to the boundary between life and death; Corruption of the body and of the spirit; and finally, a dark eroticism that binds all these things together in the fiction.
+Gothic plays with the following themes: Confusion over what is real or unreal; What dreams and nightmares can do to and with the imagination; Magic and the occult with particular reference to the boundary between life and death; Corruption of the body and of the spirit; and finally, a erotic darkness that binds all these things together in the fiction.